cilium/cilium/Documentation/security/policy/language.rst

     The all entity represents the combination of all known clusters as well world and whitelists all communication.

+.. note:: The ``kube-apiserver`` entity is unavailable in some Kubernetes distributions, such as Azure AKS.
+You could still use ``cluster`` which is broader.

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~